 In Vitro Fertilization (IVF)

 Since 1978, with the birth of the first baby to be successfully conceived in vitro, the process of collecting sperm and eggs, combining them outside of the body, and placing the resulting embryo(s) into the uterus has opened the door to parenthood for thousands of infertile couples.
 In addition to standard in vitro fertilization treatment, options like intracytoplasmic sperm injection, preimplantation genetic screening and diagnosis, egg donation, and gestational surrogacy are made possible through this process.
-In vitro fertilization, also called IVF, is a cornerstone of many treatments that help our patients overcome infertility.
+In vitro fertilization, also called IVF, is a cornerstone of many treatments that help patients at our south Florida clinics overcome infertility.

 In vitro fertilization (IVF) was initially developed as a way to allow women with blocked fallopian tubes to become pregnant.
 Since its introduction, however, IVF has also been beneficial for couples suffering from male factor infertility, endometriosis, premature ovarian failure, and unexplained infertility.
 It is also an option for patients who have had a surgical sterilization procedure and would now like to have another child.